freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1170.1

 Null values show up as blank.
 Yoshi is last.
-Find his ID by viewing the `character_id` and `name` columns for only his row.
+Find his id by viewing the `character_id` and `name` columns for only his row.

 #### HINTS